Kennedy Graham: Third term: 2014–2017

 At the 2014 general election, Graham was listed at number 7 on the Green party list.
-The ranking was two places lower than his 2011 ranking of number 5.
-Graham contested the Helensville electorate and was re-elected as a list MP.
-Graham holds the Green caucus portfolios of Assoc.
-Social Development: Veterans Affairs, Global Affairs (including Defence and Disarmament), and National Intelligence and Security (including NZSIS and GCSB).
-He serves on the Foreign Affairs Committee and the Privileges Committee.
+He contested the Helensville electorate and was re-elected as a list MP.
+He continued as the party's spokesperson on foreign affairs and was additionally spokesperson for senior citizens (until 2016) and veterans' affairs and served a second term as a member of the foreign affairs, defence and trade committee.

 In October 2015, Graham formed a cross-party group, GLOBE-NZ, working on climate change.
-GLOBE-NZ is a national chapter of GLOBE-International, and has 35 MP's as members drawn from all seven political parties represented in the 51st Parliament.
+GLOBE-NZ is a national chapter of GLOBE-International, and has 35 MPs as members drawn from all seven political parties represented in the 51st Parliament.
 As chairman of the national chapter, Graham contracted a London-based consultancy, Vivid Economics, to prepare a report on "transformational pathways to carbon neutrality for New Zealand".
 The report, Net Zero in New Zealand: Scenarios to achieve domestic emission reduction the second half of the century, was launched in the New Zealand Parliament in March 2017.
 The initiative is regarded as a major step forward in clarifying inter-party discourse and debate on New Zealand's national climate change policy.

+In 2016, a private member's bill originally drafted by Graham was introduced by Green co-leader James Shaw.
+The Public Finance (Sustainable Development Indicators) Amendment Bill proposed that governments report on ecological as well as economical measures, but failed at its first reading in a 48 to 73 vote.

-On 7 August 2017, Graham and Party whip David Clendon announced that they were planning to resign as Green Party candidates for the 2017 election, after revelations that Party co-leader Metiria Turei committed benefit and electoral fraud.
-Graham and Clendon stated that their resignations were due to the public positions she had taken regarding her offending, and her subsequent refusal to step down from her leadership role.
-The next day, both Clendon and Graham resigned from the Party caucus, after there were moves to remove them involuntarily.
-On 9 August 2017, Turei resigned as Co-Leader of the Party and as a list candidate for the 2017 election.
-After Turei announced her resignation, Graham asked to be returned to the Green Party list, however co-leader James Shaw said he felt it unlikely to happen though acknowledged it was up to the party's executive to ultimately decide the issue.
-On 12 August it was announced that Graham's appeal to rejoin the list had been declined by the party executive.
+Ahead of the 2017 general election, on 7 August, Graham unexpectedly announced his resignation as a Green Party candidate.
+Green co-leader Metiria Turei, during and following a pre-election social policy announcement, had revealed she had previously committed benefit and electoral fraud.
+David Clendon, the party whip, also announced his resignation.
+Graham and Clendon stated that their resignations were due to the public positions Turei had taken regarding her offending, and her subsequent refusal to step down from her leadership role.
+They resigned from the party caucus on 8 August, following moves to have them removed.
+Turei resigned as party co-leader and as a list candidate on 9 August.
+Graham sought to be returned to the party list (where he had been ranked at 8); the party executive declined his appeal on 12 August.

-He gave his valedictory speech in Parliament on 16 August.
+Graham gave his valedictory speech in Parliament on 16 August.
 He said he was leaving without "hard feelings", and said that: "If politics transgresses conscience, politics must cede.”
-Graham noted he was proud of the cross-party group on climate change he formed at Parliament ("Globe-NZ"), which produced a plan for New Zealand to reach zero net carbon emissions by 2050.
+Graham noted he was proud of the cross-party group on climate change he formed at Parliament (GLOBE-NZ), which produced a plan for New Zealand to reach zero net carbon emissions by 2050.
+Graham's work on climate change policy was acknowledged by members of the following parliament with the passage of the Climate Change Response (Zero Carbon) Amendment Act 2019.